KodeinKoders/playground-SwiftLib-in-KMMLib/README.md

         - **`-ios_simulator_version_min 13.0.0` and `-iphoneos_version_min 13.0.0` are needed because Swift interoperability needs iOS 13.0 or newer**.
         - Swift library search path are also needed.
     - Note that any KMM appplication depending on the library must target iOS 13.0 or newer.
+- You can run `./gradlew publishToMavenLocal` and then have a look at the `~/.m2/repository/org/demo/crypto/` directory to see all the files that would be published.

 ## Why, oh why?